 Remember that speed limit signs are in kilometres per hour and not miles per hour!
 130 km/h is about 80 m.p.h.
-To avoid fines, remember French law requires motorists to have a breathalyser in the car.
-A warning triangle to use in the event of breakdown and a reflective vest to wear are also required, otherwise you risk being fined.
+To avoid fines, remember French law requires motorists to have a breathalyzer in the car.
+A warning triangle to use in the event of a breakdown and a reflective

-There are three types of main road in France: autoroutes (prefixed ‘A’) which are the equivalent of motorways.
+There are three types of roads in France: autoroutes (prefixed ‘A’) which are the equivalent of motorways.
 They have tolls (sometimes expensive) but also have regular service stops with toilets and picnic benches to take a break.
 Some serve food and have garages.
 National roads are prefixed N and department roads are prefixed ‘D’.
-The latter are more scenic but with fewer lanes and a lower speed limit.
+The latter is more scenic but with fewer lanes and a lower speed limit.

 With all the reliability of a quality car hired from a reputable company, you can enjoy a one-of-a-kind driving holiday.
 Choose a professional service and easy, hassle-free car rental – so you can concentrate on planning your time off and relax.